 1965: The McCoy’s cover of Little Willlie John’s “Fever” peaked at #7 on Billboard Hot 100.

-1965: “Lightning Strikes” by Lou Christie began its first of fifteen weeks on the Billboard Hot 100, later becoming his only record to top the chart.
+1965: Lou Christie’s only chart-topping record, “Lightning Strikes,” began its first of fifteen weeks on the Billboard Hot 100.

 1965: The Young Rascals debuted on the Billboard Hot 100 chart with their first single, “I Ain’t Gonna Eat Out My Heart Anymore,” which later reached #52.

 1971: “Black Dog” by Led Zeppelin entered the Billboard Hot 100.
-The single spent a total of eight weeks on the chart and peaking at #15.
+The single spent a total of eight weeks on the chart and peaked at #15.

 1971: Melanie scored her only #1 single when “Brand New Key” topped both the Billboard Hot 100 and Cash Box Top 100 charts.

 1972: Badfinger’s third album, Straight Up, entered the Billboard pop chart.
 It was the group’s last to enter the top 100, reaching #31.

 1981: The J. Geils Band performed two Christmas concerts for the inmates at the Billerica House of Corrections near Boston.
 A few days later, their Freeze Frame album went gold.